felixrieseberg/wild-apricot-tools/README.md

 Then, find a file called `wild-apricot-slack-sync-report.txt` in your working directory.
 It'll contain a list of people to invite and to deactivate.

-## Rename Events
+## Update Events
 You have a bunch of events.
-You would like to rename them all.
+You would like to update them all.

 ### Usage

 ```
 --wild-apricot-api-key="abc..."
 Wild Apricot API Key
---old-event-name="[Swim]..."
-Old Event Name
---new-event-name="[Swim]..."
-New Event Name
+--event-name="[Swim]..."
+Event Name
+--start-date="2024-12-25"           When do we start looking for events?
+--data="data.json"                  Path to a JSON file containing updates - or raw JSON
+--data="{ Name: \"New Name\"}"
---dry-run                           Dry run only, only print events to rename
+--dry-run                           Dry run only, only print events to update
 --verbose                           Enable verbose mode
 ```

 ```
-npx wild-apricot-tools rename-events --start-date="2023-01-01" --wild-apricot-api-key="..." --old-event-name="[Swim] Masters Swim" --new-event-name="[Swim] Garfield Masters Swim"
+npx wild-apricot-tools update-events --start-date="2023-01-01" --event-name="[Swim] Masters Swim"
+--wild-apricot-api-key="..." --data="data.json"
 ```

+#### Update Data
+The update data will be sent directly to Wild Apricot.
+For the data model, please see [API docs](https://app.swaggerhub.com/apis-docs/WildApricot/wild-apricot_public_api/7.24.0) and look for the model "EventEditParams".

 ## Clone Event
 You have one event.
 You want it cloned, say, every week for the rest of the year.
 Uses the current system's time zone.